Labdane

 Labdane is a natural bicyclic diterpene.
 It forms the structural core for a wide variety of natural products collectively known as labdanes or labdane diterpenes.
 The labdanes were so named because the first members of the class were originally obtained from labdanum, a resin derived from the gum rockrose.

 A variety of biological activities have been determined for labdane diterpenes including antibacterial, antifungal, antiprotozoal, and anti-inflammatory activities.
+Natural labdanes in tree resin are believed to be the precursors of amber, which polymerise under great pressure.